 14. The Special Representative has also received specific information regarding summary executions carried out in El Salvador so far during 1987, which is undoubtedly reflected in the figures shown above.
-This information is continuing to be gathered and is never exhaustive.
+Examples of such executions are described below on an illustrative, non-exhaustive basis.